ACC Power Rankings: Atlantic Division

 - NC State (2-0, 0-0 ACC)

-We don’t know much about NC State yet, and likely won’t learn much this week when the Wolfpack travel to play Marshall.
-So far, NC State has played James Madison and Georgia State at home (its Week 3 game at then No. 14 West Virginia was cancelled due to Hurricane Florence).
+We don’t know much about NC State yet and likely won’t learn much this week when the Wolfpack travel to play Marshall.
+So far, NC State has played James Madison and Georgia State at home (its Week 3 game vs. then No. 15 West Virginia was cancelled due to Hurricane Florence).
 Wolfpack quarterback Ryan Finley is one of the best, if not the best, quarterbacks in the ACC.
 The senior leads the conference with a 74.1 completion percentage and is third in the conference with 679 passing yards despite having played just two games.
 Next up: at Marshall

 - Wake Forest (2-1, 0-1 ACC)

 Wake Forest can score with anybody (15th nationally in total offense at 542 yards/game), but the Demon Deacons have a lot of work to do on defense (108th nationally in total defense at 457 yards/game allowed).
-Wake Forest is especially suspect in the secondary, allowing more than 300 yards passing per game.
+Wake Forest is especially suspect in its youthful secondary, allowing more than 300 yards passing per game.
 Offensively, they are relying on a true freshman quarterback in Sam Hartman.
-The Demon Deacons played Boston College tough in Week 2 but came up short.
+The Demon Deacons played Boston College tough at home in Week 3 but came up short.
 They’ll have another chance at a big early season victory when they play host to No. 8 Notre Dame on Saturday.
 Next up: vs. Notre Dame

 - Louisville (2-1, 0-0 ACC)

-Louisville dearly misses Lamar Jackson, as evidenced by the fact its offense is the worst in the ACC in terms of yards per game (308).
+Louisville dearly misses Lamar Jackson, as evidenced by the fact its offense is the worst in the ACC and one of the worst in the nation in terms of yards per game (308).
 Jawon Pass began the season as Louisville’s starting quarterback but has managed to complete just 50 percent of his passes for 341 yards and two touchdowns against four interceptions.
 As a result, the Cardinals will turn to true freshman Malik Cunningham, who will make his first college start Saturday at Virginia.
 Next up: at Virginia

 - Florida State (1-2, 0-2 ACC)

-There’s not really any other way to put it – the Seminoles have simply been really bad in the first three games of the Willie Taggart era.
+There isn’t really any other way to put it – the Seminoles have simply been really bad in the first three games of the Willie Taggart era.
 Florida State lost to Virginia Tech and Syracuse by a combined score of 54-10, while it barely beat Samford, 36-26, at home in Week 2.
-The offensive line has shown no signs of improvement, and as a result, Deondre Francois has been sacked 10 times through three games.
+Its offensive line has shown no signs of improvement, and as a result, Deondre Francois has been sacked 10 times through three games.
 Overall, Florida State ranks 111th in the country in yards per game (340) and 96th in yards per game allowed (428).
 The Seminoles will try to right the ship moving forward starting with its home game against Northern Illinois on Saturday.
 Next up: vs. Northern Illinois